-To enhance the model's diagnostic capabilities across various tasks, we collected a substantial number of publicly available ultrasound datasets and established a unified data processing pipeline.
-We developed a unified file standard called \textbf{Ultrasound Data Protocol (UDP)} to harmonize diverse ultrasound tasks by converting them into a standardized JSON format.
+To enhance the model's diagnostic capabilities across various tasks, we collected a substantial number of diagnostic-oriented ultrasound datasets and established a unified data processing pipeline.
+We developed a unified file standard called \textbf{Dolphin Ultrasound Data Protocol (DUDP)} to harmonize diverse ultrasound tasks by converting them into a standardized JSON format.
 The protocol comprehensively handles diverse ultrasound tasks, supporting multimodal data types including ultrasound images, video sequences, segmentation masks, and associated quantitative measurements.

-Specifically, we categorize ultrasound tasks into the following standardized classes: (1) \textbf{Anatomical Recognition} (2) \textbf{Standard View Identification} (3) \textbf{Diagnostic Classification} (4) \textbf{Tissue Segmentation} (5) \textbf{Biometric Measurement}.
+Specifically, we categorized ultrasound tasks into the following standardized classes: (1) \textbf{Anatomical Recognition} (2) \textbf{Standard View Identification} (3) \textbf{Diagnostic Classification} (4) \textbf{Tissue Segmentation} (5) \textbf{Biometric Measurement}.
 Corresponding ultrasound question-answering datasets were constructed for each task category.
 To mitigate hallucination risks, we developed over a hundred fixed question templates for each task category.
 For each sample, we randomly selected a question template and populated it with JSON-formatted content, thereby constructing a high-quality ultrasound question-answering dataset.
 Figure \ref{fig:public} presents an authentic diagnostic data sample from our constructed dataset.

-Furthermore, to ensure data diversity, we employed GPT for partial data augmentation and utilized another LLM to evaluate response quality, guaranteeing that the JSON-formatted content remains embedded within the generated responses.
+Furthermore, to ensure data diversity, we employed GPT for partial data augmentation and leveraged an LLM-based rating scheme to evaluate response quality, guaranteeing that the JSON-formatted content remains embedded within the generated responses.